20 (almost) free things to do in Townsville

 Those of you already on the superfood bandwagon would be familiar with these acai gods in the ‘ville, but if you haven’t yet had the chance to visit The Beet Bar, we highly recommend you do.

 This wholefoods kitchen and superfood bar on Flinders Street is a treat for the eyes and stomach with their organic bowls and smoothies.
-They not only taste delicious but are visually appetising as well, with colours ranging from pink dragonfruit and detoxing dark charcoal to green acai and caramel chai.
+They not only taste delicious but are visually appetising as well, with colours ranging from pink dragonfruit and activated charcoal to acai and caramel chai.

 COST: Let’s just say you could get a smoothie and a bowl and still have change leftover from $25.